 Other submission: Critical Care Corner (CCC) present brief diagnostic or therapeutic ‘pearls’ that should be very useful to practicing emergency and critical care physicians.
 This section will be limited to 500–1,000 words, 10 references and a single table or figure.
 Free open access medical education (FOAM) at home discuss information that we believe would be of interest to the readers of CEEM.
 In this section you can take on a variety of formats (e.g., audio, text, etc.).
 Commentaries will include discussion about a recent study or an important issue in emergency medicine (Maximum 1,500 words, 20 references, 5 tables and/or figures).

 Any article longer than these limits should be discussed with the editor.

 For the specific study design, such as randomized control studies, studies of diagnostic accuracy, meta-analyses, observational studies, and non-randomized studies, it is recommended that the authors follow the reporting guidelines listed in the following table.
 If Table 1 does not include the study design relevant to the research design, authors are encouraged to consult other reporting guidelines.
 A good source for reporting guidelines is the EQUATOR Network (http://www.equator-network.org/home) and the United States National Institutes of Health/National Library of Medicine (http://www.nlm.nih.gov/services/research_report_guide.html).

 C. Preparing Documents for Publication

-- The manuscript must be written in English.
+The manuscript must be written in English.
 The use of acronyms and abbreviations is discouraged and should be kept to a minimum.
-When used, they should be fully described at first appearance in the text and should be described in the parenthesis.
-After that they can be used.
+When used for the first time, the abbreviation should be added in parentheses after the written-out form.
 Radiation measurements and laboratory values should be in accordance with the International System of Units (SI).

 D. Registration of Clinical Trial Research